Regularized Halfspace Depth for Functional Data: Regularized Halfspace Depth

 The choice of $\ld$ may depend on the structure of a given dataset and the purpose of the study.
 If a dataset can be explained by a few modes of variation (say, mostly in terms of a vertical shift), a small regularization parameter can be chosen; otherwise a larger regularization parameter should be considered.
 If a class label response exists, the selection of $\ld$ can be tied to depth-based classification performance \citep{GC05,LR06,HRS17}.
 Parameter $\ld$ could also be chosen by maximizing the power of RHD-based rank test \citep[for general depth-based rank test, see][]{LS93, LR09} if training samples are available.
 In general, practitioners could inspect a range of $\ld$ values and obtain different rankings and outlyingness from the depth values.
 This would help understand the dataset from different perspectives in terms of magnitude vs shape.
 For practical uses, we recommend as default to set $\lambda$ according to a quantile level $u=0.95$ of the RKHS norms $\nn_M$, which is implemented in our R package.
 This choice tends to display extremeness in both magnitude and shape while avoiding degeneracy as shown in our numerical studies.

 The selection of the truncation level $J$ is a secondary consideration.
-It should be chosen as a large enough value because $J$ is needed for approximating the population RKHS norm $\|\ga^{-1/2}v\|$ by the sample version $\|\hat{\ga}_J^{-1/2}v\|$.
+It should be chosen as a large enough value, {e.g., based on the FVE,} because $J$ is needed for approximating the population RKHS norm $\|\ga^{-1/2}v\|$ by the sample version $\|\hat{\ga}_J^{-1/2}v\|$.
 In \autoref{figSim2_J_less_sensitive}, we show the rankings of several types of outliers when using the approximate RHD based on different $\lambda$ and $J$ parameters to illustrate how sensitive the rankings are to the choice of these parameters.
 A simulated dataset containing non-Gaussian functional data is considered where one outlier is added at a time.

 A magnitude and three shape outliers of different types were ranked, where the $x$-axis and different panels display varying $\lambda$ and $J$, respectively (see~\autoref{ssec_4_1} for more details).
 We define the RHD-based (normalized) rank of a functional observation $X_i$ in the sample $\{X_i\}_{i=1}^n$ as $\tilde{R}_i/n$, where $\tilde{R}_i$ denotes the rank of $\tilde{D}_{\ld, n, M}(X_i)$ in $\{\tilde{D}_{\ld, n, M}(X_i)\}_{i=1}^n$, and therefore, higher ranks correspond to larger depth.
 Minimum ranks are assigned to curves with the same depths.
 We observe that the results are highly similar when $J$ is moderately large, for example, $J \geq 6$ in this case.
 In contrast, the rankings for the smallest and largest regularization $\lambda$ are markedly different; the magnitude outlier gets the lowest rank for all $\lambda$s but this is not the case for the shape outliers.
 The shape outliers are only detected with higher $\lambda$s because larger $\ld$ emphasizes shape more strongly.